-The RPM40 also comes with a wattage range of 1-40 watts, and along with that comes an increased battery life of 1500mAh, which means the battery will last longer than the Fetch Mini when used at the same wattage output.
-The cuboid design is quite different from the Fetch Mini, and which you prefer will be very much down to your preferences.
+The RPM40 also comes with a wattage range of 1-40 watts, and along with that comes an increased battery life of 1500mAh.
+This means the battery will last longer than the Fetch Mini when used at the same wattage output.
+The cuboid design is quite different from the Fetch Mini and which you prefer will be very much down to your personal preferences.

-The RPM40 comes with the option of using a 0.4 ohm mesh coil, which is a great option for vapers who like thick vapour, although obviously it won’t match a high powered vape mod.
+The RPM40 comes with the option of using a 0.4Ω mesh coil, which is a great option for vapers who like thick vapour, although obviously it won’t match a high powered vape mod.

 Smok Nord 2: More power

-The third upgrade is the Fetch Pro.
-At 9.3 cm long it is certainly a fair bit larger than the Fetch Mini, but with that extra size you get double the wattage range (up to 80 watts) and the ability to use a replaceable 18650 battery (not included).
-Replaceable 18650 batteries means that you can simply swap out the batteries when they need recharging, so you can keep on using your device.
+At 9.3 cm long, the Smok Fetch Pro is certainly a fair bit larger than the Fetch Mini, but with that extra size you get double the wattage range (up to 80 watts) and the ability to use a replaceable 18650 battery (not included).
+Replaceable 18650 batteries mean that you can simply swap out the batteries when they need recharging so that you can keep on using your device.